jjd9/pydcol/README.md

 ```
 problem = CollocationProblem(state_vars, control_vars, ode, X_start, X_goal, tspan, colloc_method=EF)
 ```
 7.)
 Solve the problem.
-The scipy.minimize_trust_constr and IPOPT (Linux only) solvers are supported.
-IPOPT takes faster steps and handles large-sparse systems better (>6 states and/or 1000's of nodes). scipy.minimize_trust_constr takes more intelligent steps and handles small systems better (<6 states and/or 100's of nodes).
+The scipy.minimize,trust-constr (https://docs.scipy.org/doc/scipy/reference/optimize.minimize-trustconstr.html) and IPOPT (https://github.com/coin-or/Ipopt) solvers are supported.
+IPOPT takes faster steps and handles large, sparse systems better (>6 states and/or 1000's of nodes). scipy.minimize.trust-constr takes more intelligent steps and handles small systems better (<6 states and/or 100's of nodes).
 ```
 sol_c = problem.solve(bounds=bounds, solver='scipy')
 ```
-It is up to you to ask reasonable things of the optimizer.
+It is up to the user to ask reasonable things of the optimizer.
 Ensure that it is physically possible for your system to go from the state X_start to X_goal in the provided time bounds.
-Also good initial guess is not mandatory but certainly help.
+A good initial guess is not always mandatory but often helps.

 8.)
 Compare the solution to an IVP solution.
 The control trajectory from the collocation solution found in step 7 is used to integrate the system from t0 to tf. scipy.integrate.solve_ivp is used.
 The ivp solver can be selected using ivp_method.
 We recommend implicit methods unless the control trajectory is very smooth.
 ```